celsius38/15618_project/docs/README.md

 ```

 ## Results
+First of all, for the last approach `RP-DBSCAN`, although we have all MPI and CUDA codes setup, we could not trace a down one bug and thus we currently could not provide its performance analysis.
+Otherwise, we adapt `G-DBSCAN` to CUDA well and improve it through data parallelism.

 For comparison, we use `sklearn.cluster.DBSCAN`, which is implemented in Cython and accelerated using `k-D tree` by default, and by specifying `n_jobs=-1`, we could utilize all processors.
 We also implmented a sequential version in `c++` as another baseline.

 We adapt the more classis test cases from [RP-DBSCAN], but also invent some test cases ourselves to really push the limit as all classic test cases only have 100,000 points.